wp-cli/cache-command/README.md

 ### wp cache get

-Get a value from the object cache.
+Gets a value from the object cache.

 ~~~
 wp cache get <key> [<group>]